GitFocusOfficial/prayer/README.md

 `forgive` and `forget` the wrong that is done to me and who are in all instances in my life with me.
-I, in this short dialogue, what to `thank you for everything` and confirm once more that I never want to be separated from You no matter how great the material desires may be.
+I, in this short dialogue, want to `thank you for everything` and confirm once more that I never want to be separated from You no matter how great the material desires may be.
 I want